jaudemard/ASAP/README.md

 asap shrake_rupley --pdb toy/1l2y.pdb --probe 0
 ```

-Use a probe the size of an oxygen Van der Walls area, to mimic a water molecule, on the third model of the file.
+Use a probe the size of an oxygen Van der Waals area, to mimic a water molecule, on the third model of the file.
 ```bash
 asap shrake_rupley --pdb toy/1l2y.pdb --probe 1.52 --model 2 --output results/
 ```